 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2023 audit (2022: 70%).
+Performance materiality was set at 70% of materiality for the 2025 audit (2024: 70%).
 In determining performance materiality, we considered the following factors:

-- our risk assessment, including our assessment of the overall control environment; - our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - the consistency of the business year on year
+- a. our risk assessment, including our assessment of the overall control environment; - b. our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - c. the nature of regulated operations carried out by the business year on year.